temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 In the `test_run_worker.py` file, create an asynchronous test function called `test_execute_workflow` that takes the `client` object as a parameter.
 The `client` object is used to connect to the local Temporal server.

 Set the `task_queue` parameter to match the worker process.
-In this example, it is set to `subscription`.
+In this example, it's set to `subscription`.

 Use the `start_workflow()` function to start the workflow, passing in the `SendEmailWorkflow.run` function, along with the necessary arguments: